-Like your favorite photos from students studying abroad during spring 2014.
-Vote April 1 through April 30.
-Winners will be announced May 1.
+Like your favorite photos from students studying abroad during spring 2015!
+Voting starts on April 1 and ends on April 30, with winners announced May 1.

 Parade of Nations

-President Dean L. Bresciani officially starts Global Awareness Month as students carry the flags of their home countries through the Memorial Union at this colorful event.
+Parade of Nations is the official start of Global Awareness Month.
+Students carry the flags of their home countries through the Memorial Union at this colorful event.
 Please join us for cake and coffee after the ceremony.
-Co-sponsored by the COMPASS Foundation.

 Cultural Contact Tables

 10 a.m. – 2 p.m., MU Main Level

 Visit student groups and organizations as they take turns featuring cultural items and information from their home countries.
 Please visit the contact tables and learn more about where NDSU International Students call home.

 9:30 p.m. – 1:00 a.m., Memorial Union lower level

 Immerse yourself in the Hispanic culture through food and dancing.
 Join friends and come see how fellow students live in their home countries.
 Sponsored by Campus Attractions and HOLA Student Organization.

 12 noon – 1 p.m., Room of Nations